Anilkalbi/Food-Website/README.md

 🚀 Foodie(Food delivery app) ! 🍔🍕🍣

-I am thrilled to announce the completion and deployment of Food Mania, a dynamic web application designed for food lovers and delivery enthusiasts.
+I am thrilled to announce the completion and deployment of Food delivery app(Foodie), a dynamic web application designed for food lovers and delivery enthusiasts.

 🌟 Project Overview :

  - Foodie  is a user-friendly platform that allows customers to browse various food items from multiple restaurants, place orders, and have their favorite meals delivered right to     their doorstep.
  - The application offers a seamless experience from menu selection to checkout, ensuring that users enjoy their culinary adventures effortlessly.

 💻 Technologies Used :